 Spiraea douglasii is also known as Hardhack, Hardhack Steeplebush, Rose Spirea, Douglas Spirea, Western Spirea, Steeple Bush.
 It is a woolly, clump-forming, suckering shrub, native to North America.

 Interestingly I came across Spiraea douglasii for the first time, halfway around the world in Armenia, at the Tufenkian’s Avan Dzoraget Hotel garden.
-By the way, this is a wonderful resort hotel located on the river about 160km north of Yerevan, the capital.
+By the way, this is a wonderful resort hotel located by a river about 160km north of Yerevan, the capital.
 It was built in 2004 in the style of medieval Armenian castles.
-Its architecture uses basalt stone which is a nice contrast to its landscape.
+Its architecture uses basalt stone.
+This is a nice contrast to its landscape.
 An isolated, secluded, and very relaxing resort.